IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 We can think of byte-type variables as if they were unsigned integers in this particular situation.
 They can hold an integer value between 0 and 255. *CAUTION: the code writer has to avoid nonsensical values.
 For example, a value of 102 makes no sense for any of these parameters.
 It is your job as the code writer to supply sensible values.*

 Let's continue with the alarmTime created in the previous step: the 27th day of the month, at 17 seconds past 10:42 in the morning.
 The listing below shows how you might supply those values into the function.
-I list parameter on its own line, to make them more readable by humans and to allow space for comments.
+I list each parameter on its own line, to make them more readable by humans and to allow space for comments.
 The example here is incomplete; it demonstrates only the byte-type values for date and time.
 The function requires more parameters, as described below, and will not run in the form shown here.

-By the way, this is where we begin to use that DS3231 object named "clock".
+By the way, notice that the "clock" and "alarmTime" variables are objects, that is, they are software toolboxes.
+As you see, we use tools from inside the respective toolboxes to access the information the objects contain.

 ```
     clock.setA1Time(